French Onion Soup

 - 1/2 cup of dry vermouth or dry white wine

-- 1 1/2 cups of grated Swiss Gruyere with a little grated Parmesan cheese
+- 1 1/2 cups of grated Swiss Gruyere and a sprinkling of Parmesan

-3 To serve you can either use individual oven-proof soup bowls or one large casserole dish.
+Alternatively, you can use individual oven-proof bowls or one large casserole dish.
 Ladle the soup into the bowls or casserole dish.
 Cover with the toast and sprinkle with cheese.
-Put into the broiler for 10 minutes at 350 degrees F, or until the cheese bubbles and is slightly browned.
-Serve immediately.
+Put into the broiler for 10 minutes at 350° F, or until the cheese bubbles and is slightly browned.